wiahoff/Exercise-06b-Animations/README.md

 - gun which can interact with enemies
 - npc which can be talked with
 - large enviorment which can be explored
+- score of kills is tracked
+- particles added
+- many textures used

 # References